paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

             # shell execution thread id
             self.tid = None

-In this driver, readout is done through the default implementation of Driver, which retrieves the value with ``getParam``.
+In this driver, readout is done through the default implementation of Driver, which retrieves the value with :meth:`Driver.getParam`.

 ``write`` method
 ^^^^^^^^^^^^^^^^